Thief of Hearts: Production

 Douglas Day Stewart wrote and directed the film off the back of his successful scripts for The Blue Lagoon and especially An Officer and a Gentleman.
 The latter was produced by Jerry Bruckheimer who produced Thief of Hearts.
 Stewart called the film "an unusual romantic drama best described as an American Last Tango in Paris...
 I never try to write to the market.
 I just write love-themed material.
 I think my last project shows there has been terrible starvation for love themed projects in the movies."

 Stewart said "The story started for me about 12 years ago, when I was robbed.
 You start to try to put faces to the people that came in and walked around and lifted your personal possessions.
 They might have touched the bed where you slept, or looked at that intimate photo in that drawer.
 That was the beginning of the story, but I didn't quite have a handle on it for many years until I added the element of the journals."

-Stewart says "read all those books about women's sexual fantasies.
+Stewart says he "read all those books about women's sexual fantasies.
 I talked to women about their fantasies.
 I read journal entries.
 It proved to me that women lived so much inside their fantasies that men didn't realize it."
 Stewart estimated he did 23 drafts.
-Filming started 13 February 1984 in San Francisco.
-It was made by the team of Simpson-Bruckheimer who were coming off a big success with Flashdance.
+Filming started February 13, 1984 in San Francisco.
+It was made by the team of Don Simpson and Bruckheimer who were coming off a big success with Flashdance.

 Reception

-On Rotten Tomatoes the film has a score of 0% based on reviews from 6 critics.
+On Rotten Tomatoes, the film has a score of 0% based on reviews from 6 critics.

 Vincent Canby of The New York Times called it "a good, romantic suspense film that, at its best, has some of the steaminess of Lawrence Kasdan's Body Heat, although a few important plot twists don't stand careful scrutiny."

 The film was the only flop from Simpson and Bruckheimer in their early days.
-Simpson later dismissed Stewart in an interview as "a man with nice hair.
+Simpson later dismissed director Stewart in an interview as "a man with nice hair.
 He should probably stick to writing."

+Giorgio Moroder was nominated for the Golden Raspberry Award for Worst Musical Score for his contributions to the film's soundtrack along with his soundtrack for the 1984 re-issue of Metropolis at the 5th Golden Raspberry Awards.